A mathematical theory of imperfect communication: Energy efficiency considerations in multi-level coding: Discussion

-Energy use in computing has become an increasingly important issue, powered by two converging but independent forces.
-The first is the advent of tremendously effective, but tremendously compute-intensive machine learning applications and the second the advancing demands for both performance and battery life in mobile devices.
-In an architecture of multiple layers of analysis, it is clear from the analysis presented in Section~\ref{sec:discrete-noisy} that it is often inefficient to insist on complete error correction at any individual level.
-One can go further to say, for example, that for a series of aggregators it may be a waste of time to bother with error correction at all, at least until the final layer.
+Energy use in computing has become an increasingly important issue, powered by two converging but independent forces: the advent of tremendously effective, but tremendously compute-intensive machine learning applications and the advancing demands for both performance and battery life in mobile devices.
+In an architecture of multiple levels of communication, it is clear from the analysis presented here that it is often inefficient to insist on complete error correction at any individual level.

-This can have important implications for machine learning implementations since nodes in a neural network are aggregators, accepting multiple inputs and producing a single output.
-Such networks consist of multiple layers of such nodes, so one might predict that error correction---and thus precision of calculation---in neural networks is not important.
-Google's experience with implementation of its TensorFlow computing software and hardware illustrates the point.
+As we have seen, this has implications for machine learning since nodes in a neural network are aggregators, producing a single output from multiple inputs.
+Such networks consist of many layers of such nodes, so one might predict that error correction---and thus precision of calculation---in neural networks may not be important, \emph{pace} the adversarial research described above.
+Google's experience with implementation of its TensorFlow computing software and hardware confirms the point.
 In that case, the ever-increasing electricity usage of their translation software led Google to use quantization and low-precision libraries in the implementation of the software \citep{Tensorflow15} and to develop approximate hardware Tensor Processing Units \citep{Jouppi17}.
-Energy savings and performance enhancement resulted with no loss of accuracy in the ultimate results.
-More generally, advances in approximate computing are motivated by a desire to save energy and time, though where and when to relax the demand for computational accuracy remains somewhat \emph{ad hoc} \citep[e.g.][]{Xu16}.
+By shortchanging the error checking in the aggregator nodes of the network, energy savings and performance enhancement resulted with no loss of accuracy in the ultimate results.

-Analyses of error-handling in mobile device communications, where energy consumption is among the important engineering constraints have some similarities.
-In a case where the per-bit cost of repair is much higher at one level than another, \citet{Zorzi99} finds that optimizing energy use depends on the error rate, and can involve skimping on the lower level. \citet{Raisinghani04} surveys a number of investigations of strategies to improve reception by foregoing some error checking, but makes no general analysis of those findings beyond calling for network communication technologies able to make such inter-layer trade-offs.